ShivShankar1234/AlexNet/README.md

 Hyperparameters can be adjusted in alex_net.py

 Datasets were imported from Tensorflow's Dataset Library.
-Data was preprocesses and training was doe using k-fold cross validation.
+Data was preprocesses and training was done using k-fold cross validation.

 Highest accuracy achieved on the Oxford Flowers Dataset after 300 epochs was 97.62%